 Director “What’s a catalog?”

 Ken – “Impromptu doesn’t read raw data, it only reads from a catalog.
-The catalog maps the raw fields to friendly field names and has to be set up first, before you create any reports.
+The catalog maps the raw fields to friendly field names.
+The catalog has to be set up before you create any reports.
 Once you have the catalog built it is very easy to create reports from it.”

 Director – [ long quiet pause ]